OfficeDev/microsoft-teams-apps-buildingaccess/README.md

 -   Security teams can leverage the companion Building Security app to get a quick snapshot of the people approved, already onsite and pending check-ins for any building

--   Facilities teams can use the Power BI dashboard to check current and projected occupancy levels and use the contact tracing report to identify people that were present at the same time and in the same building as another individual
+-   Facilities teams can use the Power BI dashboard to check current and projected occupancy levels and use the contact tracing report to identify people that were present at the same time and in the same building as another individual.

-Please check the [detailed deployment guide](ToDo) that walk through the steps for deploying the app in your environment.
-The instructions cover:

--   Creating a location for your data
--   Running a Power Automate to create the SharePoint lists
--   Importing and configuring the Building Access App
--   Importing and configuring the Building Admin App
--   Importing and configuring the Building Security App
--   Configuring the App settings and creating initial content
--   Deploying the App to Teams
--   Configuring the PowerBI Dashboard

 ## Legal notice